Engaging Parents as Partners in Their Children's Education

 Q. I live in a small city or a city not listed on the launch list.
 Can I still apply to start a program?

 A. You're welcome to apply if you feel your city can sustain a minimum of 35 participants.

 Q. Is applying for a city on first-come, first-served basis?

 A. No, not necessarily.
 However, we do recommend that you get your application in as soon as you can.
-If we find a coordinator we really like, we'll grant them the city of their choice.
+If we find a developer we really like, we'll grant them the city of their choice.

 Be the change you wish to see in the world